Alonzo Garcelon: Early life and education

 Garcelon was born in Lewiston (in modern-day Maine, then a part of Massachusetts), to French Huguenot parents.
 Garcelon attended Monmouth Academy, Waterville Academy, and New Castle Academy.
 Garcelon taught school during the winter terms to help pay for his tuition.
 In 1836 Garcelon graduated from Bowdoin College, and in 1839 he graduated from the Medical College of Ohio in Cincinnati, Ohio, and then returned to Lewiston to practice.
 Garcelon co-founded the Lewiston Journal in 1847.
-He served in the Maine House of Representatives from 1853–54, 1857–58, and in the Maine Senate from 1855-56.
+He served in the Maine House of Representatives from 1853 to 1854, 1857 to 1858, and in the Maine Senate from 1855 to 1856.
 Garcelon donated to Bates College to Lewiston in 1855 and served as an instructor and trustee at the College.
 His son, Alonzo Marston Garcelon, graduated from Bates in 1872 and went on to serve as Mayor of Lewiston from 1883 to 1884.
 He was elected as a Delegate to the Republican National Convention in 1856.
 Garcelon's medical partner, Dr. Edward H. Hill, founded Central Maine Medical Center.